Nitinsahu147/VogueAI/README.md

 ---

 ## 👕 2.
-Wardoor – Digital Wardrobe
+Wardrobe – Digital Wardrobe

 Users can upload their own clothing items to create a **personal digital wardrobe**.